-The density fitting procedure in ADF is carried out separately for each pair of atoms.
+The default density fitting procedure in ADF, called pair fit method, is carried out separately for each pair of atoms,.
 The implemented approach has several advantages in efficiency but it has a drawback in that it necessitates the use of all available fit functions rather than only the symmetric combinations although the final result of course needs only a symmetric fit because the total density is a symmetric (A1) function.
 For atoms far apart the density fitting is performed with only symmetric functions.
 Given the implemented algorithm this entails an approximation which can be tuned: